JGSolutions/jerry-gagliano/posts/why-developers-need-to-blog.md

 ---
-title: '4 reasons Why Developers or Designers Should Have a Blog'
+title: '4 Reasons Why Developers or Designers Should Have a Blog'
 description: 'Blogging can be time consuming but will help you in the long run.'
 coverImage: '/posts/blog.jpeg'
 tags: 'Web'